 - are seriously overweight (BMI of 40 and above)

-People who are eligible will be contacted by their GP and/or get a letter from the NHS Immunisation Management System.
-But you do not have to wait to be contacted before booking a vaccine.
+If you're eligible, you'll be contacted by your GP, or you'll get a letter from the NHS Immunisation Management System.
+But if you're eligible, you do not have to wait to be contacted before booking a vaccine.

 You do not need to provide evidence that you're entitled to a free flu vaccine.
 But if you do get an invitation or reminder letter, you should bring it to your appointment if you can.

 Need more information?
 You can find out more about the flu vaccine on the NHS website.